Boat tour at Niagara Falls, New York State

 f11photo/Shutterstock.com

-Finally, the hotel offers some great connectivity – conveniently located in downtown Pittsburgh, this resort is within walking distance of iconic landmarks like PNC and Point State Parks.
-Best of all, a room at this hotel won't set you back much at all, potentially allowing for a longer stay.
+Finally, the hotel offers some great connectivity – conveniently located in downtown Pittsburgh, this hotel is within walking distance of iconic landmarks like Allegheny Riverfront and Point State Parks.

 Enjoy the royal treatment at Niagara Falls

-Many Niagara enthusiasts will readily tell you that the Canadian part of the region is substantially more scenic than its U.S. counterpart.
-In light of that, you may want to indulge in the jaw-dropping window views at the Hilton Niagara Falls.
+Many Niagara enthusiasts will readily tell you that the Canadian part of the region is substantially more scenic than its US counterpart.
+In light of that, you may want to indulge in a luxurious stay at the Sterling Inn & Spa.

 Aerial view of Niagara Falls, Canada